Carrick Masters Swimming Club

 Cathy Ralph (Head Coach)

+I have been a swimmer all my life, as a child competing with our local club in SW London and then at Charing Cross Medical school for the water-polo team.
 When I settled in Cornwall I enjoyed swimming in the sea and watching my 3 children swim and compete with Truro City Swim Club.
 Seeing the children thrive and progress with their swimming, I decided to take up swimming again and entered a few masters competitions and took up open water swimming.
 In 2011 I swam the English Channel as a part of a 6 person relay and in 2012 I became Chair of TCSC.

 As I approached medical retirement I decided I wanted to come poolside and coach the adult swimmers, so I completed my Swim England coaching qualifications, Level 1, in 2018 and Level 2, in 2020.
+Seeing an unmet demand for adult coaching I founded Carrick masters swimming club, which admitted members in 2020 and was affiliated to Swim England in November 2020.

-During the pandemic open water swimming exploded in popularity so Carrick Masters was also set up to support open water swimming.
-I gained my Open Water Coach STA award in October 2020.
+During the pandemic open water swimming exploded in popularity so Carrick masters was also set up to support open water swimming.
+I gained my open water coach STA award in October 2020.

 Nigel Goldsworthy